 (See also Overview of Coagulation Disorders.)

-Circulating anticoagulants should be suspected in patients with excessive bleeding combined with either a prolonged PTT or PT that does not correct when the test is repeated with a 1:1 mixture of normal plasma and the patient’s plasma.
+Circulating anticoagulants should be suspected in patients with excessive bleeding combined with either a prolonged partial thromboplastin time (PTT) or prothrombin time (PT) that does not correct when the test is repeated with a 1:1 mixture of normal plasma and the patient’s plasma.

-Antiphospholipid antibodies typically cause thrombosis (the antiphospholipid antibody syndrome).
-However, in a subset of patients, the antibodies bind to prothrombin-phospholipid complexes and induce hypoprothrombinemia and bleeding.
+Auto-antibodies directed against protein/phospholipid complexes typically cause arterial and/or venous thrombosis (the antiphospholipid antibody syndrome [APS]).
+The precise pathophysiology of thrombosis in APS is unknown.
+Although the protein-phospholipid autoantibodies frequently bind beta2-glycoprotein-1, it is unclear how this interaction effects thrombosis.
+In a subset of patients, the autoantibodies bind to prothrombin-phospholipid complexes and induce hypoprothrombinemia and bleeding.

-Isoantibodies to factor VIII develop in about 15 to 35% of patients with severe hemophilia A as a complication of repeated exposure to normal factor VIII molecules during replacement therapy for hemophilia A. Factor VIII autoantibodies also arise occasionally in patients without hemophilia, eg, in postpartum women as a manifestation of an underlying systemic autoimmune disorder or of transiently disordered immune regulation; or in elderly patients without overt evidence of other underlying disorders.
+Isoantibodies to factor VIII develop in about 30% of patients with severe hemophilia A as a complication of repeated exposure to normal factor VIII molecules during replacement therapy.
+Factor VIII autoantibodies also arise occasionally in patients without hemophilia, eg, in postpartum women as a manifestation of an underlying systemic autoimmune disorder or of transiently disordered immune regulation; or in older patients without overt evidence of other underlying disorders.
 Patients with a factor VIII anticoagulant can develop life-threatening hemorrhage.

 Therapy with cyclophosphamide, corticosteroids, or rituximab (monoclonal antibody to CD20 on lymphocytes) may suppress autoantibody production in patients without hemophilia (eg, in postpartum women).
 The autoantibodies may disappear spontaneously.

-Management of acute hemorrhage in patients with hemophilia who have factor VIII isoantibodies or autoantibodies is by recombinant activated factor VII.
+Treatment of acute hemorrhage in patients with hemophilia A or hemophilia B who have factor VIII or factor IX isoantibodies is currently by recombinant activated factor VII.